When your pool and backyard is as post card pretty as this pool, the last thing you want are stains on your pool’s vinyl liner.

 Generally speaking, organic pool stains respond best to a treatment with oxidizers.
 For plastered pools, you can just dump powdered shock right onto the bio-stain, and watch it instantly disappear, but you can’t do that with a vinyl liner pool, can you?

-Organic pool stains can deposit themselves only around the main drain, or on the steps, or corners of the pool.
+Organic pool stains can deposit themselves only around the main drain, on the steps or corners of the pool.
 Balance the chemistry, add super pool shock, according to directions.
 If that doesn’t remove the organic stains, try one of the products listed above.
 Safe for vinyl liners, and they work for both mineral and organic pool stains.

 PREVENT VINYL POOL STAINS

 Keeping your pool water balanced and the pool clean, especially during the off-season, is important for keeping your pool stain free.
 If your pool water comes from a well, it may contain high metals and minerals.
 And of course, always use stainless steel screws on your ladders, lights, steps and faceplates – and ban the use of hair ‘bobby pins’ in the pool.

 To control pool stains from metals and minerals, use Jack’s Magic Purple Stuff or MetalFree.
 Our own Super Stain Away is very popular, and for severe mineral and metal issues, CuLator will reduce levels.

 These stain prevention pool chemicals control pool staining by making it difficult for minerals in the water to precipitate out of solution, where it can stain your vinyl liner, steps or ladders.